Ferenc Puskás Stadium: Famous performances

 Queen performed at the stadium during their Magic Tour on 27 July 1986 in front of a crowd in excess of 80,000 people, some who had travelled from Poland and USSR.
 Another 45,000 ticketless fans heard the show over the loudspeakers outside the stadium.
 The concert was filmed and released worldwide as Hungarian Rhapsody: Queen Live in Budapest.
 This was one of the last performances by Queen with Freddie Mercury.

 In 1988, the stadium hosted the only stop in a communist country of the Human Rights Now! tour, with the artists Hobo Blues Band, Tracy Chapman, Youssou N'Dour, Peter Gabriel, Sting and Bruce Springsteen & The E Street Band.
 81 000 people attended.

 Monsters of Rock (including AC/DC, Metallica, Mötley Crüe & Queensrÿche) took place at the stadium in 1991.

 U2 performed at the stadium on 23 July 1993 during their ZooTV Tour, in front of a crowd of 60,000 people.

-Here was Michael Jackson's HIStory Tour second performance on 10 September 1996, for a total audience of 65,000.
+Here was Michael Jackson's HIStory World Tour second performance on 10 September 1996, for a total audience of 65,000.

 The stadium hosted the 1998 European Athletics Championships.

 The stadium doubled for Munich's famous Olympic Stadium in Steven Spielberg's 2005 film Munich (see List of films shot in Budapest).

 Lord of the Dance creator, Michael Flatley performed his latest dance show, Celtic Tiger Live in the stadium on 9 July 2005.
 The concert was performed first time for the public.
 The rehearsals were also done here.
 The show was filmed for DVD and some scenes of the show, most notably the opening sequence, were placed on the DVD which also has scenes of the performance in the NIA of Birmingham, England.
 The scenes of the rehearsals were placed on the DVD as part of the Bonus features.

 Depeche Mode performed at the stadium three times: the first one was on 12 June 2006 during their Touring the Angel.
 The second one was on 23 June 2009 during their Tour of the Universe, in front of a crowd of 34,716 people.
 The third one was on 21 May 2013 during their Delta Machine Tour, in front of a sold-out crowd of 33,200 people.
 The 2006 and 2009 shows were recorded for the group's live albums projects Recording the Angel and Recording the Universe, respectively.

 Roger Waters performed The Wall in the stadium on 25 August 2013.